MaciejGad/MobiFile/README.md

 License
 -------

-The QLMarkdown code is distributed under MIT License
+The MobiFile code is distributed under MIT License

 Credits:
 -------